-- If you conduct any line warming activities, be careful to stay well outside the 150-foot buffer zone and the 25-foot supplemental zone! - Allow both voters and nonvoters to participate. - You can call Election Protection if you need assistance with what is happening at your polling place: 1-866-OUR-VOTE (1-866-687-8683).
+- Stay well outside the 100-foot perimeter with all of your line warming activities! - Allow both voters and nonvoters to participate. - You can call Election Protection if you need assistance with what is happening at your polling place: 1-866-OUR-VOTE (1-866-687-8683).
 Election Protection also tries to staff volunteer lawyers on the ground on election day who can assist in person if needed.

-- The law is not settled: Litigation challenging the current line warming provisions is pending, but for the moment the law remains in effect.
-It is unclear how state and local election officials and law enforcement officials will interpret and enforce it. - Remember IRS rules still apply: IRS rules for nonprofit organizations always apply even to your state level work.
+- Remember IRS rules still apply: IRS rules for nonprofit organizations always apply even to your state level work.
 501(c)(3) organizations must remain strictly nonpartisan in all of their line warming activities. - Federal election and bribery rules may also apply: In any election where federal candidates are also on the ballot, federal election rules also apply.
 See: https://bolderadvocacy.org/resource/can-a-nonprofit-provide-incentives-to-encourage-citizens-to-register-to-vote-or-vote/